+My paintings intentionally appear deceptively open and simplistic.
 As an abstract artist the physicality of the painting and formalist concerns of line, tone, form and structure are the main considerations.
-A painting evolves from the first decision, often directed by colour, dilute or dense that may be contained within the edges, stop short or spill over.
+A painting evolves from the first decision, often directed by colour, dilute or dense , it may be contained within the edges, stop short or spill over.
 Tensions are built across the surface of the painting, determined through temporal recollections.

 The physicality and rhythms disturb and appear to unbalance the viewer.
 The colour and its quality has a purpose, it is both itself and it creates directions, reinforces, alters, disrupts, re-arranges.
 Horizontals and verticals become visible.
 Visual differences build relationships within the layers exposing or concealing as the painting simply reveals itself.

 me with any queries or comments and for sales information.